Production quality control checklist for manufacturing

 Batch tracking

 End-to-end traceability lets you track every item to its original batch, from purchasing to manufacturing to sales.
-This allows you to distribute products from one batch across locations and, if necessary, trace items in case of a recall.
+This allows you to distribute food products from one batch across locations and, if necessary, trace items in case of a recall.

 Operations management